A Must Try Filipino Street Food

 Isaw (Chicken or Pork Intestine Skewer)

-It’s no secret that the Filipino dish isaw has gained international renown.
-Chicken or pork intestines are soaked in cold water, then the end is pinched and slid along the intestine to remove undesired particles, and finally, the intestines are boiled in salted water and skewered before being seasoned with salt, pepper, vinegar, and soy sauce.
-Essentially barbecuing it and serving it with a dipping sauce.
-However, it was commonly served with either a spicy or sweet vinegar sauce.
-You should try it with a sweet vinegar sauce made with sliced cucumber.
+It is not a secret that this Filipino delicacy known as isaw has earned a lot of popularity all over the world.
+First, the intestines of chicken or pork are soaked in cold water.
+Next, the end of the intestine is pinched and slid along the intestine to remove any unwanted particles.
+Finally, the intestines are boiled in salted water and skewered before being seasoned with salt, pepper, vinegar, and soy sauce.
+Barbecuing it and presenting it with a sauce for dipping is the essence of the process.
+It was, however, typically served with a vinegar sauce that was either sweet or spicy.
+You need to give it a shot using a sweet vinegar sauce that is put together with cucumber slices.

 Balut (Fertilized Duck Egg Embryo)